Anyone can be a farmer

 Who we serve

-Unleash the power of fresh food production and provide access to sustainable produce for your community with indoor hydroponic farming.
-Educators, nonprofits leaders, food service professionals, chefs, entrepreneurs, healthcare providers, and more are discovering the power of fresh food and, together, they are a connected community of growers.
+Own where your food comes from and provide access to sustainable produce for your community with indoor hydroponic farming.
+Educators, nonprofits leaders, food service professionals, chefs, entrepreneurs, healthcare providers, and more are discovering the power of hyperlocal fresh food and, together, they are a connected community of growers.

 Learning spaces